10 Ways to Start a Zero-Waste Lifestyle

 Find items that are reusable

 Instead of buying pre-packaged water, buy reusable water and drink water from the tap.
-Don’t use plastic wrap and tinfoil to store leftovers and lunches, buy some easily washable metal containers, or even reusable cloths.
+Don’t use plastic wrap and tinfoil to store leftovers and lunches, buy some easily washable metal containers, or even reusable cloth.

 If you’re female and on your period have you considered trying a Mooncup?
 Reusable and easy to maintain hygienic with a supply of fresh water, these could be a healthy and helpful option to tampons and sanitary pads.